jsimck/jsconfig.json/README.md

 ### Development

 - To run cli in development you can use `npm run dev` to fires up nodemon which watches changes over the source files.
-Don't forget to provide custom working directory in this case, since by default it would start overwriting `jsconfig.json` located in the root of this repository (I'll probably provide more straightforward and logical solution in the future to mitigate this issue).
+By default the result is written to tmp/jsconfig.json when using nodemon.

 ### Tests